Cytarabine is a type of chemotherapy drug and is also known by its brand name, Ara C.

 How it works

-Anti metabolites are similar to normal body molecules but they are slightly different in structure.
-They kill cancer cells by stopping them making and repairing DNA that they need to grow and multiply.
+Cytarabine is a type of chemotherapy drug.
+It kills cancer cells by stopping them from making and repairing DNA that they need to grow and multiply.

 How you have it

 How you have cytarabine depends on what type of cancer you have.
 You can have it as an injection:

 - into your spinal fluid (intrathecal injection)